scottslowe/2018-git-workshop/lab-4.md

 16. In order for the changes made on GitHub (via the pull request) to show up locally, you must _pull_ them.
 Use `git pull origin master` to pull down and merge changes from GitHub into your local "master" branch.

 17. Run `git branch`.
 You'll note that the branch you created is still present, even though it has been deleted from GitHub.
-Use `git branch -d <branchname>` or `git fetch origin --prune` to remove the extra branch.
+Use `git branch -d <branchname>` followed by `git fetch origin --prune` to remove the extra branch and any references to it.

 18. Is your local repository in sync with the GitHub repository now?